MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-cloud-apps.md

 Microsoft Defender XDR correlates the signals from all the Microsoft Defender components to provide the full attack story.

-### Defender for Cloud Apps role as a cloud access security broker
+### Defender for Cloud Apps role as a CASB

 A cloud access security broker (CASB) acts as a gatekeeper to broker access in real time between your enterprise users and cloud resources they use, wherever your users are located and regardless of the device they are using.
 Defender for Cloud Apps is a CASB for your organization's cloud apps.
 Defender for Cloud Apps natively integrates with Microsoft security capabilities, including Microsoft Defender XDR.

-Without Defender for Cloud Apps, cloud apps that are used by your organization are unmanaged and unprotected, as illustrated.
+Without Defender for Cloud Apps, cloud apps that are used by your organization are unmanaged and unprotected.

 :::image type="content" source="./media/eval-defender-xdr/m365-defender-mcas-architecture-a.svg" alt-text="A diagram that shows cloud apps that are not managed and protected by your organization." lightbox="./media/eval-defender-xdr/m365-defender-mcas-architecture-a.svg":::